ngrujic/wheel-data-analysis/README.md

 4. The final data structure is a cell array, saved in the mouse data folder called allmaus_dat.
 Each cell is a mouse - inside the cell columns are as follows:

-1. Day success average \ 2.
+1. Day success average (no repeats inc.) \ 2.
 Date \ 3.
 Mouse \ 4.
 Experiment Type \ 5.
 Experiment trials data

 The experiment trials data columns are as follows in Detection Experiment type:
 1. Orientation \ 2.
 Number of trial repetition \ 3.
 RT \ 4.
 Success? \ 5.
 Correct side \ 6.
 Left Side Contrast \ 7.
 Right Side Contrast